“If the doors of perception were cleansed every thing would appear to man as it is, Infinite. For man has closed himself up, till he sees all

 Yet, at least in my case, this didn't happen overnight.
 It took the development of a serious Practice.
 It involved sitting still an a regular basis to face and embrace the accumulated baggage of my own conditioning, to open my heart and mind to Life as it is, with all it's inevitable ups and downs.
 That took courage, effort, a gentle persistence -- and developing a deep kindness towards myself and others.
 Contrary to prevailing opinion, all this can be cultivated.

 It is certainly true that as the Practice unfolds, there can be moments of outright wonder and gratitude and bliss.
 You may be blessed to experience all the big bang moments of human consciousness imaginable.
 Yet, this isn't the Heart of the Matter.
 In fact, an attachment to going for the gold and trying to get all the goodies in the spiritual dimension can hang you up, maybe even more than other forms of greed and grasping.
 The Tibetan Buddhist teacher Chogyam Trungpa called this Spiritual Materialism and emphasized this point a lot.
 I suspect he saw clearly how deeply his Western students had been conditioned by our super- charged capitalist "me first" upbringing.

-Over time, the Practice becomes quite ordinary, no big deal.
-It's about simply "assuming the position" -- again and again, on and off the zafu.
-Ultimately it is about relaxing, releasing our own agenda, and opening our hearts to the present moment wherever we are.
-We practice by simply paying full attention to this very breath, this sight, this sound, this feeling as they emerge each moment.
+Over time, the Practice becomes quite ordinary.
+It's no big deal.
+It's simply something you do.
+You "assume the position" -- again and again.
+Then, you carry it into your life off the meditation cushion.
+Ultimately it is about relaxing, releasing our own self-centered agenda, and opening our hearts to the present moment wherever we are.
+Being Present, we feel the Presence of the One Love.

 Looking up from the keyboard, taking a breath and relaxing my shoulders just now, I gazed out the window.

-It's as clear as a bell out there.
+It's as clear as a bell out there now.